faresbakhit/budg/README.md

 A KISS Plugin Based Static Site Generator

 > Budg is 1.0!
-I consider Budg complete and no further improvements will be made to the project.
-In the case of a very unlikely security vulnerability, please read [SECURITY.md](/SECURITY.md).
+Budg is done and no further improvements will be made to the project.
+In the case of a security vulnerability, please read [SECURITY.md](/SECURITY.md).

 - [Extend Budg](#extend-budg)
 - [Installation](#installation)